‘What Does It Allow Us to Ignore?’

 I didn’t see this particular bit studied, but I’d be curious to know about how people’s reaction times vary to a “voiced” warning versus a beep or a whistle, etc. Is there more “processing” that goes on because we do understand it as human?

 This entry was posted on Monday, April 13th, 2009 at 7:33 am and is filed under Cars, Drivers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.